QUASAR: A Universal Autonomous System for Atomistic Simulation and a Benchmark of Its Capabilities: Introduction

-Yet, most computational chemistry agentic systems remain constrained by rigid tool-calling paradigms and overly fine-grained agent role decompositions, which force models to operate within narrowly predefined functions and workflows.
-These design choices inherently limit the capacity of LLMs to navigate complex scenarios and engage in self-correction, effectively reducing reasoning engines to mere instruction followers.
-As a result, these systems struggle with tasks outside the curated demonstrations.
-Moreover, the extensive implementation of domain-specific tool calls introduces contextual overhead.
-These highly specialized agents increase system complexity and can lead to fragile operations, particularly in basic routing, coordination, and control logic.
-Together, these factors impose substantial engineering burdens, requiring careful manual design, continuous maintenance, and extensive human effort to stabilize and streamline agent workflows.
-This complexity ultimately undermines scalability, reliability, and adaptability, impeding the deployment of agentic systems in real-world computational chemistry settings.
+Moreover, introducing a large number of highly specialized agents increases the overall system complexity and can lead to fragile operations, particularly in basic routing, coordination, and control logic, where even minor mismatches in expected behavior can cascade into larger errors.
+Together, these factors cause substantial engineering burdens, requiring careful manual design, continuous maintenance, and considerable human effort to stabilize and streamline workflows.
+This complexity ultimately undermines scalability, reliability, and adaptability of agentic systems in real-world computational chemistry settings.

 In this work, we introduce QUASAR, a production-level universal atomistic computation system designed to overcome these limitations (Table~\ref{tab:system_comparison}).
 By combining a robust and modular architecture with simulation-optimized mechanisms, QUASAR enables seamless coordination across diverse computational workflows, ranging from quantum mechanical calculations to classical molecular simulations.
 Unlike conventional systems, which often require extensive manual setup or specialized expertise, QUASAR leverages the knowledge representation and reasoning capabilities of LLMs to automate complex decision-making processes, such as selecting optimal simulation parameters and dynamically adjusting computational strategies.
 This integration not only enhances usability, allowing researchers to interact with atomistic simulations more intuitively, but also improves flexibility, supporting a wide range of simulation tools and research objectives.
 By orchestrating LLM-driven reasoning with high-performance computational routines, QUASAR empowers autonomous scientific research, enabling rapid hypothesis testing, efficient exploration of chemical space, and reliable generation of predictive insights that are traditionally time- and expertise-intensive.